Martin Clark (author)

-Martin Fillmore Clark, Jr. (born June 23, 1959) is an author and retired Virginia circuit court judge.
+Martin Fillmore Clark, Jr. (born June 23, 1959) is an American author and retired Virginia circuit court judge.

 Biography

 Clark's first book, The Many Aspects of Mobile Home Living, was published by Alfred A. Knopf in 2000 and was a New York Times Notable Book for 2000, a Book-of-the-Month Club selection and a finalist for The Stephen Crane First Fiction Award.

 His second novel, Plain Heathen Mischief, was released in 2004 and was also published by Knopf.

 Clark's third novel, The Legal Limit, released in April 2008, again by Knopf, was a Washington Post Best Book of the Year for 2008, and, in October, 2009, was announced as the winner of the Library of Virginia's People's Choice Award for fiction.

 The Jezebel Remedy was published in June 2015 and appeared on several bestseller lists, rising to number three on Barnes and Noble's Top 100 Books.
 In reviewing The Jezebel Remedy, Entertainment Weekly stated that "Clark is, hands down, our finest legal-thriller writer."
 Additionally, The Jezebel Remedy was chosen as a Boston Globe Best Book for 2015, became a number one bestseller in Amazon's Fiction and Literature category and earned Clark a second Library of Virginia People's Choice Award for fiction.
 Parkway Brewing Company named a beer The Remedy in honor of the novel.